jimburton/scrabble/chapters/Chapter2.md

 > let g' = g { player1 = (player1 g) { score = score (player1 g) + 10 } }
 ```

-Ouch!
-Considering that in an OO language we could probably do
+Oof!
+Haskell is meant to be elegant...considering that in an OO
-something like `p.player1.score += 10`, this is very cumbersome.
-This
+language we could probably do something like `p.player1.score += 10`,
-is the problem that *lenses* overcome.
+this is very cumbersome.
+This is the problem that *lenses* overcome.

 Lenses are first class getters and setters for records (and tuples,
 and many other types, but we're only using them for records).
 They can